Viking raid warfare and tactics: Sword

 Viking swords were pattern welded and most commonly decorated with copper inlays and icons, featuring a fuller down the centre of the blade in order to reduce the weight of the blade; a few single-bladed swords around a meter in length have been unearthed but the most commonly found swords in Viking graves are double-edged with blades measuring around 90 cm long and 15 cm wide.
+They had hilts made of bone, antler, or precious metal, and textiles of wool, fleece, or leather were used for scabbards and sword grips.
+Images of animals were a frequent decorating motif.
+Swords were considered to be weapons of the elite, in contrast to the inexpensive spear.
+Artistic styles of sword pommels fused with the art styles of lands raided, and objects such as belt loops were acquired from foreign territories through raids and trading.

 Viking Age swords were common in battles and raids.
 They were used as a secondary weapon when fighting had fallen out of formation or their primary weapon was damaged.
 While there were many variations of swords, the Vikings used double-edged swords, often with blades 90 centimetres long and 15 centimetres wide.
 These swords were designed for slashing and cutting, rather than thrusting, so the blade was carefully sharpened while the tip was often left relatively dull.

 A sword was considered a personal object amongst Vikings.
 Warriors named their swords, as they felt such objects guarding their lives deserved identities.
 A sword, depending on the make, was often associated with prestige and value due to the importance of honour in the Viking Age.
 While the Vikings used their own swords in battle, they were interested in the Frankish battle swords because of their acclaimed craftsmanship.

 Weapons often served more than one purpose.
 If two people were in disagreement, one would often challenge his offender to a duel of honour that was supposed to resolve the issue.
 This challenge would take place either on a small island or marked off area.
 A square with sides between 9–12 ft would be marked off with an animal hide placed inside the square.
 Each man was allowed three shields and a shield-bearer who carried the shield during battle.
 The helper could replace or carry shields for the combatant.
 The person who had been challenged was entitled to the first blow at the shields.
 The opponent could parry the blow and counter with his own strike; only one strike at a time was allowed.
 Once all of someone's shields had been destroyed he could continue to defend himself as best he could with a sword.
 This would continue until someone was injured; if blood fell on the animal hide then that person was required to pay three marks of silver to be set free and have his honour restored.